jhsandell/JonstrupInchworm/README.md

 ## The Name
 The effector arms and sliders may look like a Geometridae larvae (yeah, some wicked imagination required...)
 If I have any spare time, I will implement a short feature to show the Geometridae larvae locomotion.
-And to keep up with inventive printer names, I decided to name my //variant of the INCHWORM machine// Jonstrup;
+And to keep up with inventive printer names, I decided to name my _variant of the INCHWORM machine_ Jonstrup;
 a local town which is pronouncable in English without any tweaking.

 ## Development Only